This is Part 1 of the ultimate guide to fixing hand numbness from ulnar nerve compression in 2021.

 It may strike you as inconvenient, or maybe even “not worth it,” but thinking outside the box will help you find a suitable and enjoyable substitute, and this modification of activity is usually not forever.

-4. Increase nerve’s ability to slide through
+4. Increase nerve’s ability to slide through (moving the nerve)

 After the symptom-inducing activities and the irritation to the region of compression have stopped, we can start getting the nerve to glide freely.
 This can be done with nerve gliding techniques, or… wait for it… by moving your body.